Improving your mobile phone reception

 There are a number of steps you can take to check and improve your mobile phone reception, whether you are a consumer or business customer.

 Use Ofcom’s coverage checker

-The information in the coverage checker provided by mobile operators, and is updated regularly.
+The information in the coverage checker is provided by mobile operators, and is updated regularly.
 It is based on coverage predictions generated using computer programmes that simulate the way mobile signals travel.
 Although these models are usually accurate, they may not always represent actual coverage ‘on the ground’.
-Ofcom also undertakes its own measurements to assess the accuracy of the data provided.
+Ofcom also undertakes our own measurements to assess the accuracy of the data provided.